celso-henrique/github-org-js-dependency-search/README.md

 ```

 # Running
-Just execute the command bellow, answer the questions and wait for the `data.json` output:
+Just execute the command bellow, answer the questions and wait for the `data.json` output file:
 ```
 $ npm start
 ```